tatutimonen/F1-bayesian-analysis/README.md

 ![alt text](https://github.com/timonent/bda-project/blob/main/plots/teammate_boxplot.png?raw=true)

-This is a boxplot showing the distribution of the data in each age group.
+Boxplot above shows the distribution of the data in each age group.
 A slight trend can be seen here where performance seems to be increasing until around age 27 and then starts to decrease.

 ----